- International Fees

 - Internet delivery format.

 RESERVED: COMM 7200 is reserved for students who are currently enrolled in BCIT's forensic program.
-If you have further questions, please email BCIT_Forensics@bcit.ca. *(A)*ASYNCHRONOUS ONLINE LEARNING: This is not a self-paced course.
-There will be specific timelines for assignments and exams.
-You will have readings, discussions, peer review, and assignments to complete each week (although you do NOT have to be online at a particular time or on a particular day).
+If you have further questions, please email BCIT_Forensics@bcit.ca. *(A)*COURSE DELIVERY: You don’t have to be online at exactly the same time as your instructor or classmates.
+This is not a self-paced course.
+You will have specific deadlines to meet for the reading assignments and learning activities.
 Your weekly participation is essential to succeed in this course.
 On the start date of your class (not before), log into learn.bcit.ca to access your course link.

 Upon successful compleltion of this course, the student will be able to: